Candidates for the CMI designation must provide evidence of the following:

 - Completion of two years on-the-job experience related to the examination and/or investigation of mortgage companies.

 - Satisfactory completion of the following course offerings:

-- CSBS Day One Mortgage Examiner Training (online) (or equivalent training on mortgage fraud or examination totaling a minimum of thirty-six (36) hours of classroom instruction)
+- CSBS Day One Mortgage Examiner Training (online) (or equivalent training on mortgage fraud or examination totaling a minimum of 36 hours of classroom instruction)

-- Advanced formal classroom instruction on mortgage fraud or examination, totaling a minimum of thirty-six (36) hours
+- Advanced formal classroom instruction on mortgage fraud or examination, totaling a minimum of 36 hours

 - Attestation of successful job performance and mastery of appropriate job-related skills by a supervisor within the candidate's organization.
-"Supervisor" is defined as an individual whose job classification is at the Examination Manager level or higher.
 All attestations shall be considered final once signed.
 Attestation as to a candidate's skill will be supported by a defined response form that outlines the necessary and appropriate skills.
 A high degree of reliance is placed on the attestation forms provided by the applicant’s supervisor when granting certification.
 For that reason, the individual signing the form should be familiar with the applicant’s experience, performance, and skills/abilities, and should be confident that the applicant meets all the requirements as noted on the form.

 The attestation form addresses the following categories:

 TECHNICAL - Provides effective leadership and organization to the investigation process:

 - Effectively ensures adherence to investigation procedures and policies

 - Monitors progress of assigned personnel to ensure accurate and timely completion of work

 - Effectively organizes and delegates assignments

 - Supervises, organizes, and effectively documents workpapers according to prescribed procedures

 - Effectively supervises and oversees the entire investigation process